The Essential Guide to Commercial Plumbing Valves

 How Gate Valves Work

 Gate valves have a gate or wedge that slides up and down inside the valve body to open or close the valve.
-The gate is raised by spinning a threaded stem, which can be operated manually, electrically, pneumatically, or hydraulically.
+The gate is raised by spinning a threaded stem, which can be operated manually, electrically, and pneumatically.

 The Function of Gate Valves